 Modelling in 4mm I have always used 00 although have thought long and hard about EM or P4.
 With so much available in P4 these days I could see little reason to change to EM even though on the majority of my rolling stock it would have been relatively simple to ease out the back-to-backs of their finescale wheels.
 However, the change to either would necessitate a significant amount of additional work including starting again with all the trackwork instead of recovery from my previous layout.

-The minimum radius used on non-scenic sections is 36” and for the fiddleyard Peco® code 75 ‘HO’ track is employed being cheap, practical, of standard dimensions and simple to lay onto 1.5mm cork.
-Unfortunately the 36” minimum precluded the use of Peco® single /double slips in the fiddle yard which are only 30” radius.
+The minimum radius used on non-scenic sections is 36” and for the fiddleyard Peco® code 75 ‘HO’ track is employed being cheap, practical, of standard dimensions and simply laid onto 1.5mm cork.
+Unfortunately the 36” minimum precluded the use of Peco® single /double slips in the fiddle yard which are only 24” radius.

 3mm cork and centreline pins in place on the Up Line the

 alignment of the S&C is drawn ready for the cork to be laid. ©